-- Changes to the Stay Safe Plan have been announced and will go into effect on January 11, 2021.
+- Adjustments to the Stay Safe Plan were announced February 12, 2021, and will go into effect on February 13, 2021.
 View them on the Stay Safe Plan.

 Controlling the virus

 - Adapting to – and learning from – what the virus is doing, and using technology to help our strategies evolve.

 - Protecting our hospitals and minimizing deaths and long-term health impacts from COVID-19.

 - Keeping our businesses afloat by supporting them and their workers.

 - Helping families make ends meet and putting food on their tables.

 - Getting kids back in their classrooms.

 - Giving Minnesotans safe outlets for their mental, physical, and social well-being.